 There are those in the industry who will tell you that the gift basket industry is booming.
 They’ll say to just jump in and start designing.
 Build your business and customers will be there waiting to buy.

-I’m going to tell you that when I started my gift basket business 27 years ago, the industry was very different.
-Gift baskets were the gifts for people to buy.
+I’m going to tell you that when I started my gift basket business over 30 years ago, the industry was very different.
+Gift baskets were THE gifts for people to buy.
 They were easy to sell.
 It was relatively easy to start and succeed with little experience and money.
 Without the Internet, selling was local and all we had to do was design fairly decent baskets and build relationships with potential customers.
 They even sold at holiday craft sales.

 So let’s get started!